folio-org/mod-reservoir/README.md

 complexity.

-To configure a matcher, first load an appropriate code module, e.g a simple `jsonpath` matcher that works for __Marc-in-Json__ payload could be defined this:
+To configure a matcher, first load an appropriate code module, e.g a simple `jsonpath` module with a matcher that works for __Marc-in-Json__ payload could be defined like this:

 ```
 cat title-matcher.json